 - Call your chapter's membership consultant whenever you need additional assistance or further information.
 If you do not know who your membership consultant is or how to reach him/her, contact SME Customer Care at 800.733.4763 or e-mail email@example.com.

 - Be familiar with the many benefits SME offers its members.
-SME is the world's leading resource for both people and information to advance manufacturing knowledge.
-Learn about member benefits or order SME brochures from Customer Care.
+Learn about member benefits or download a membership flyer.

 - Practice and teach effective recruitment "etiquette" and tactics: